alexanderGugel/pragmatic-testing/README.md

 In an ideal world, everything should be tested.
 In fact, a lot of people are of the opinion that you should write your tests before actually implementing your solution.
 This idea has been around for a long, long time, but now people gave it fancy names, like [TDD](https://en.wikipedia.org/wiki/Test-driven_development) or [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development).

-Also some people claim there is a big difference between the two, there really isn't.
+Also some claim there is a big difference between the two, there really isn't.
 BDD is basically TDD "done right".
-When writing your tests before actually writing "real" code, you're typically tempted to write tests that are too specific, in the sense of testing internals instead of behavior.
-This makes refactoring despite the large number of available tests hard and even changes to the tests themselves might be required.
+When writing your tests before actually writing "real" code, you're typically tempted to write tests that are too specific, in the sense of testing internals instead of *behavior*.
+This makes refactoring despite the large number of available tests harder and even changes to the tests themselves might be required.
 When people realized that, they basically came up with this fancy term called "BDD".
 The "B" stands for behavior, explicitly emphasizing the lack of **internal** tests.
 Internal tests are hard to maintain due to their implementation specific nature.

 In general, when talking about tests, the following concepts come up over and over again: